rueter/rueter.github.io/emerald/docs/Rueter2010_Adnominal-person-in-the-morphological-system-of-Erzya_sust261_Disertation-2010-12_PhD.md

 93

 The main function of this form is the expression of relative spatial location in adverbs and adpositions.
-The %Om+O non-finite might be added to this group on the grounds of inﬂectional and semantic relations, see also (Bartens 1979: 25–26).
+The -Om+O non-finite might be added to this group on the grounds of inﬂectional and semantic relations, see also (Bartens 1979: 25–26).
 Inﬂectional parallels can be observed between word forms such as al+o ‘under; below’ and al+ks ‘space located under or below’, on the one hand, and jarsa+m+o ‘to eat (of)’ and jarsa+m+s ‘to eat (of)’